Looking for the best things to do in Croatia?

 #19 – Visit the Roman Ruins in Pula

-The Romans constructed plenty of buildings in Croatia during their reign, many of which are still in excellent shape; making this a great place to come if you’re into Roman Architecture.
+The Romans constructed plenty of buildings in Croatia along the coast during their reign, many of which are still in excellent shape; making this a great place to come if you’re into Roman Architecture.

-In particular, you’ll be able to visit the Roman Amphitheatre, Temple of Augustus, Arch of the Sergii, Porta Gemina, and Hercules Gate.
+In particular, you’ll be able to visit the Roman Amphitheater, Temple of Augustus, Arch of the Sergii, Porta Gemina, and Hercules Gate.

 #20 – Go Glamping